whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/05-laser-cutting-fabrication/05-11-lamp-prototype-parts-assignment.md

 ### Laser Cutting

+#### Fab Studios Laser Cutting

+Bring your exported DXF file to the Fab Studios to use the laser cutter.

+#### think\[box\] Laser Cutting

-Go to the think\[box\] and cut out your project's laser cut pieces .If something doesn't work out right, modify your model and try to cut it out again.
+Bring your exported DXF file to the think\[box\] to use the laser cutter.

+If something doesn't work out right, modify your model and try to cut it out again.
 If you need additional plywood, plywood of a different thickness, or acrylic sheet then contact your instructor.

 ### 3D Printing

 Use the 3D printers in Fab Studios, in Foundation Studios,or at the think\[box\] to print the 3D printed parts of your project.
 Print as soon as you can since the 3D printing takes more time then laser cutting.

-## Assemble Project

-Assemble the pieces that you laser cut and 3D printed.
-If you only have 2 pieces, do you best to test how the scale of the laser cut piece and the 3D printed piece relate.

-1. Remove the supports from the 3D printed parts.
-Use sandpaper or a sander to remove burn marks on the flat planar surfaces and discoloration from ash.
-The burn marks on the thin edges are fine as is.
-2. Then use a combination of friction fit, glue, and fasteners to assemble your laser cut and 3D Print clamp project as much as possible.
-Put together the pieces that fit Nd make note of pieces that don't.
-3. If time permits then reprint any parts that were the wrong size and re-cut any laser cut parts that were incorrect.
-4. Remove any excess glue.
-5. Sand any rough edges.
-6. Bring project to class.

 ## Using Acrylic